 More often than not, the tendency is to start boosting frequencies in order to hear more of what you want.
 Lifting some 80-150Hz on a kick drum can offer some real weight to the signal.
 However, if your mix has also got multiple bass/guitar/synth layers all stacked on top of each other, excessive boosting in these lower frequencies will lead to a muddy mix.
 Mud is never going to give you that perfect low-end you’re after.
 Instead, focus on cutting away unnecessary frequencies with subtractive EQ before adding your boosts.

 Shelf out the frequencies below 40Hz to remove rumble.
 Apply a cut between 200-300Hz to add depth and remove boxiness/mud.
 Filter out everything above 6-8kHz that has no real use.
-Now you’ve trimmed away all the unneeded frequencies, you should find that 80-150Hz region we mentioned before sticks out without even needing a boost.
+Now you’ve trimmed away all the unneeded frequencies, you should find that the 80-150Hz region we mentioned before sticks out without even needing a boost.
 Of course, it may still need some help to cut through the mix.
 By all means, add a boost to do so.
 But, now you’ve focused on subtractive EQ first, you won’t need as much of a boost and you’re far less likely to encounter a mess later on in the mix.

 Using subtractive EQ to control your sends

 Most mixes are going to have at least one effects send.
 Whether it’s a reverb, a delay, or a multitude of complex modulation effects, you must be careful not to introduce additional mud into your mix.
 The choice to route a drum kit through a reverb is made based on the aims of the mix.
-However, when you send those drums through a reverb send, every frequency of the original signal will be effected.
+However, when you send those drums through a reverb send, every frequency of the original signal will be affected.
 It’s unlikely that you’ll want to hear too much high-frequency reverb.
 This area of any mix is normally the first to become unpleasant to the ear.
 For more info on this, you can check out this PDF on the science of hearing.
 We can combat this by placing an EQ after our reverb.
 We can then use subtractive EQ to remove frequencies that we don’t want to hear from the reverb.
 This might be a filter to remove the low end or a cut of a few dB around 10kHz to minimise excessive brightness.
 For more info on identifying unpleasant frequencies, check out this PDF on the science of hearing.

 This is something I mentioned recently in an article that explains how to utilise side-chaining to solve frequency masking.
 Frequency masking itself is when two sounds occupy the same area of the frequency spectrum and fight each other for dominance.
 Examples of this can be heard in the clashing of vocals and electric guitars, or kick drums and sub-bass synths.
 This is where subtractive EQ really comes into its own.